tamucc-comp-bio/how_to/howto_dvc.md

 <details><summary>XII.
 Track the new files and edits by "adding" them to `dvc`</summary>
 <p>

-  - To track the changes you made in `dvc`-tracked directories, you do need to specify them
+  - If you made changes to the dvc-tracked directories, then to track the changes, you do need to explicitly `dvc add` them

       ```bash
       # you could use this simple one liner to automatically add changes made to all dvc dirs